João Tilly

 João José Rodrigues Tilly (born 30 May 1960) is a Portuguese politician, math teacher, and YouTuber who was elected as a member of the Assembly of the Republic following the 2024 legislative election.

 Biography

 Tilly was born in 1960.
 He studied mechanical engineering and is currently a math teacher.
 He lives in Seia, in the Guarda District, since 1989.

-He gained popularity though his YouTube videos commenting on current politics.
-In his videos, João Tilly has spread misinformation about COVID-19 vaccines and has strongly criticized Ukraine President Volodymyr Zelensky after the start of the Russian invasion of Ukraine.
+He gained popularity through his YouTube videos commenting on current politics.
+In his videos, João Tilly has spread hesitancy about COVID-19 vaccines and has strongly criticized Ukraine President Volodymyr Zelensky after the start of the Russian invasion of Ukraine.